paperless-ngx/paperless-ngx/README.md

 If you feel like contributing to the project, please do!
 Bug fixes, enhancements, visual fixes etc. are always welcome.
 If you want to implement something big: Please start a discussion about that!
 The [documentation](https://paperless-ngx.readthedocs.io/en/latest/extending.html) has some basic information on how to get started.

+## Community Supported

+People interested in continuing the work on paperless-ngx are encouraged to reach out here on github and in the [Matrix Room](https://matrix.to/#/#paperless:adnidor.de).

 ## Translation

 Paperless-ngx is available in many languages that are coordinated on Crowdin.
 If you want to help out by translating paperless-ngx into your language, please head over to https://crwd.in/paperless-ngx, and thank you!
-More details about adding new languages to the code can be found in [CONTRIBUTING.md](https://github.com/paperless-ngx/paperless-ngx/blob/master/CONTRIBUTING.md#adding-a-new-language).
-Some notes about translation:
+More details can be found in [CONTRIBUTING.md](https://github.com/paperless-ngx/paperless-ngx/blob/main/CONTRIBUTING.md#translating-paperless-ngx).

-- There are two resources:
-  - `src-ui/messages.xlf` contains the translation strings for the front end.
-This is the most important.
-  - `django.po` contains strings for the administration section of paperless, which is nice to have translated.
-- Most of the front-end strings are used on buttons, menu items, etc., so ideally the translated string should not be much longer than the English original.
-- Translation units may contain placeholders.
-These usually mean that there's a name of a tag or document or something in the string.
-You can click on the placeholders to copy them.
-- Translation units may contain plural expressions such as `{PLURAL_VAR, plural, =1 {one result} =0 {no results} other {<placeholder> results}}`.
-Copy these verbatim and translate only the content in the inner `{}` brackets.
-Example: `{PLURAL_VAR, plural, =1 {Ein Ergebnis} =0 {Keine Ergebnisse} other {<placeholder> Ergebnisse}}`
-- Changes to translations on Crowdin will get pushed into the repository automatically.

 ## Feature Requests

-Feature requests can be submitted via [GitHub Discussions](https://github.com/paperless-ngx/paperless-ngx/discussions/categories/feature-requests), you can search for existing ideas, add your own and vote for the ones you care about!
-Note that some older feature requests can also be found under [issues](https://github.com/paperless-ngx/paperless-ngx/issues).
+Feature requests can be submitted via [GitHub Discussions](https://github.com/paperless-ngx/paperless-ngx/discussions/categories/feature-requests), you can search for existing ideas, add your own and vote for the ones you care about.

-## Questions?
-Something not working?
+## Bugs

 For bugs please [open an issue](https://github.com/paperless-ngx/paperless-ngx/issues) or [start a discussion](https://github.com/paperless-ngx/paperless-ngx/discussions) if you have questions.

-# Get in Touch

-People interested in continuing the work on paperless-ngx are connecting here on github and in a [Matrix Room](https://matrix.to/#/#paperless:adnidor.de) for realtime communication.

 # Affiliated Projects

 Paperless has been around a while now, and people are starting to build stuff on top of it.
 If you're one of those people, we can add your project to this list:

 * [Paperless App](https://github.com/bauerj/paperless_app): An Android/iOS app for Paperless-ngx.
 Also works with the original Paperless and Paperless-ng.
 * [Paperless Share](https://github.com/qcasey/paperless_share).
 Share any files from your Android application with paperless.
 Very simple, but works with all of the mobile scanning apps out there that allow you to share scanned documents.